youngker/apparmor-wiki/AppArmor_versions.md

 -   apparmor 2.5: creds & LSM path hooks rewrite
 -   apparmor 3: labeling - a development series that was a precursor to type splitting.
 Carried by Ubuntu but never upstreamed
 -   apparmor 3.5 - 3.6: stacking which exposes compound task labeling to user interfaces.
 Carried by Ubuntu but never upstreamed
--   apparmor 4: labeling upstreamed
+-   apparmor 4: typesplitting?
--   apparmor 4.5: typesplitting
--   apparmor 5: Delegation
+-   apparmor 5: Delegation?

 The 2.x series reworked the backend several times but kept the same basic profile model.